buddekai/ClimateStripes/README.md

 ## climateStripes

 R package to create diagrams that show the impact of climate change.
-It started with an R function to plot Warming Stripes which were inspired by Ed Hawkins.
-The R package can now fetch data from Deutscher Wetterdienst (DWD) and plot:
+It started with an R function to plot Warming Stripes, which were inspired by Ed Hawkins.
+The R package fetches data from Deutscher Wetterdienst (DWD) and is able to plot:

   - [Warming Stripes](#warming-stripes) (annual deviation from the average temperature in the years 1961-1990 as colored bars)